cv007/C-PlusPlus-Peripheral-Style/README.md

 ```
 **Now we need a way to access the Reg struct above.
 In C++17 we can use an inline var to do the job.
 This will also have public access to allow direct use of the Reg struct if needed (in this case since we only have bits, it would be of little use but the Reg struct can be changed to also allow the byte wide register access also).**

-**A static inline volatile reference to Reg, with a name of _reg_, and the Reg base address is a port set of registers (offset starting at PINB in this case).**
+**A static inline reference to a volatile Reg, with a name of _reg_, and the Reg address is an offset from what would be considered the base of all the ports, PINB in this case (each port uses 3 registers, all port registers are consecutive).
+The reference as a static inline variable effectively becomes something similar to a constexpr, where its use requires no storage on the mcu.
+The use of PINB to get the base address means we have to include _io.h_, but there is no reason the base address cannot be obtained in any other way- such as just using the known base address or creating a base address in a mcu specific header.**
 ```
     public:

     //gcc 9.2.0, c++17, using static inline reference static inline volatile Reg& reg{ *reinterpret_cast<Reg*>(port_*3+(int)&PINB) };
 ```
 **Everything is in place, so can now write some functions.
-Since we already did the hard work (but was easy), these functions end up being quite simple.
+Since we already did the hard work (not very hard), these functions end up being quite simple.
 In this case we separate the on/off from high/low since we introduced the INVERT template parameter.
 At Pin creation is the only time we need to be concerned about what state is considered on and off.
-The if(Inv_) optimizes away to a single function call which in this case results in a simple sbi or cbi instruction.**
+Which means for example you can turn an led on and have no need to remember if the on state is high or low.
+The _if(Inv_)_ optimizes away to a single function call which in this case optimizes to a simple sbi or cbi instruction.**
 ```
     SA  high        ()  { reg.OUT = 1; }
     SA  low         ()  { reg.OUT = 0; }